kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 One simple example: Running [diffs]({{% ref "docs/kluctl/commands/diff" %}}) against production, because a diff is actually implemented as a [server-side](https://kubernetes.io/docs/reference/using-api/server-side-apply/) dry-run apply with the diff happening on current/real state vs. simulated/dry-run state.
-This means, you can locally implement a hot-fix for your burning production system and verify correctness of the fix by running a diff against production.
+This means, you can locally implement a hot-fix for your production system and verify correctness of the fix by running a diff against production.

-Another example is using pull based GitOps for production and the push based CLI for development/test environments, allowing you to perform very fast cycles of modify and test iterations, without the need to commit and push your changes just to find out if your change applies successfully.
+Another example is using pull-based GitOps for production and the push-based CLI for development/test environments, allowing you to perform very fast cycles of modify and test iterations, without the need to commit and push your changes just to find out if your change applies successfully.